Addiction In The LGBTQ+ Community | Prevalence, Recovery Challenges, & Treatment

 Overall, members of the LGBTQ+ community face a much higher risk of drug use and addiction compared to the general public.

-- 64.7% of lesbian, gay, and bisexual (LGB) adults used alcohol in the past year, compared to 55.3% of the overall adult population
+- 62.2% of lesbian, gay, and bisexual (LGB) adults used alcohol in the past month, compared to 54.6% of adults the same age

 Similarly, a study published in the Journal of School Health found that transgender students are 2.5 times more likely to use cocaine and methamphetamine and twice as likely to abuse prescription pain medications compared to their cisgender (non-transgender) peers.